fusion809/simplex/README.md

-# Simplex method
+# Simplex method solver
-This repository contains a webpage I have written to solve linear programming problems using the simplex method.
+This repository contains a webpage I have written to solve linear programmes using the simplex method.

 As of 14 November 2020 this solver:
 * Prints messages indicating whether the solution is: